Your Four-Year Honors Experience

 The four community-based seminars for the upcoming academic year include:

-- Ecology and the Community (Dr. Raelynn Deaton)
+- Health and Disease in the Community (Dr. Lisa Goering)

 - The Printed Page and Silver Screen: Imagining Community (Dr. Barbara Filippidis)